Itinerary for our tour of Biblical Israel and optional Extension to Egypt

 Galilee Boat Ride, Bethsaida, Jordan River

+Get up a little early.
 Nothing compares to watching the sunrise over the Sea of Galilee.
-We begin today at the recently excavated village of Magdala on the Galilee shore, then Tabgha (the traditional site of the feeding of the 5,000) and the Church that marks Peter telling Jesus three times, that he loves him.
+We begin today at the newly excavated village of Magdala on the Galilee shore, then the traditional site of the feeding of the 5,000 and the Church that marks Peter telling Jesus three times, that he loves him.
 It is a short drive to reflect and worship at the Mt. of Beatitudes remembering Jesus' Sermon on the Mount.
 Then we arrive in Capernaum, Jesus’ home base for His earthly ministry.
 Afterwards, we board a replica wooden “Jesus Boat” to sail on the Sea of Galilee.
 For those interested, our lunch stop includes the option of ordering the special St. Peter’s Fish (not included).
 After lunch, we visit Gadara and Bethsaida (time permitting) before we arrive at the Jordan River baptismal site.

 Dinner and overnight are back in Tiberias.

 Day 5 – Friday, March 13: Golan Heights, Caesarea Philippi, Tel Dan, Gideon Springs, Beit Shean, Jerusalem